raditya1117/HoneyBadger/python-errors/article.md

     file=open("sampletextfile.txt","r")
 FileNotFoundError: [Errno 2] No such file or directory: 'sampletextfile.txt'
 ```
-### PermissionError
+### Permission error

 If a file exists and we don't have the permission to read or modify it, the program runs into the `PermissionError` exception.
-For instance, suppose that we have a file `samplefile.txt` with only read access, as shown in the image:
+For example, suppose that we have a file `samplefile.txt` with only read access, as shown in the image:
 ![Image showing permissions for samplefile.txt](samplefile_premissions.png)

 Now, if we try to open the file in `append` mode and modify it, the the program runs into `PermissionError` exception with the message `PermissionError: [Errno 13] Permission denied: 'samplefile.txt'`.
 However, opening the file in `read` mode will not cause any issue as we have the permission to read the file.